 The job is very varied, both in terms of the type of work and the subject matter involved.
 I work with clients of differing sizes in various technical fields, who can have very different IP issues.
 I do everything from attending the initial inventor meetings and drafting the patent applications, through to preparing freedom to operate opinions and commercial licensing agreements.
 Working in IP is intellectually challenging and I have found that there is always something new to learn.

-TL Brand & Co was founded almost three years ago and I had just completed my training at another firm when it was initially set up.
+TL Brand & Co was founded four years ago and I had just completed my training at another firm when it was initially set up.
 The prospect of being part of a new company with the opportunity to have a role in how it grew and developed was exciting and so I made the move soon after it was founded.
 Being involved in a new, growing company provides a different aspect to the job and really makes you feel like you are part of the team.

 Do you have any advice for anyone wanting to get into the industry?